pkschrank/group-project-2/README.md

 ### Contributors: Philip Schrank, Tony Montgomery, & Rob Pavlik

+## Summary

-This application analyzes the SP-500 index, creates a buy signal target variable, and predicts the success of the buy signal based on the next day positive return.
-Our goal is to meet or exceed a 75% balanced accuracy score.
+This application analyzes the SP-500 index from 1927 to present day, creates a buy signal target variable, and then classifies the success of the buy signal based upon the next day's positive return.
+The goal was to meet or exceed a 75% balanced accuracy score.

+The best balanced accuracy scores obtained exceeded 93% utilizing either XGBoost or LightBoost with undersampled data and hyperparameter tuning.
+It is important to note that the minority accuracy (buy signal) achieved a precision score of only 49% with a recall of 100%.
+Such scores indicate that all actual buy signals were identified correctly in the testing set, but there were also approximately twice the number of false positives.
+Given this high number of false positives and the expected transaction costs of actually trading, it is possible this application does not produce a profitable trading strategy.
+Further analysis is required.

+## Approach

+The approach was a methodical 10-step approach including the progression of accuracy.

 1) Create an install package list.
-2) Read and load SP-500 index data into a dataframe from YahooFinance (yf) ticker function with max data period.
+2) Read and load SP-500 index using the YahooFinance (yf) ticker function with period set to max data.
 3) Clean data set by dropping unnecessary columns and null values.
 4) Perform Feature Engineering:
    - Moving Averages